saucelabs/real-device-api/SAUCE_LABS_HOSTED_APPIUM.md

 * ***Debug with Precision:*** If a test fails, the device and app remain in their failed state.
 You can keep the session open, get the Live View URL, and manually inspect the device to understand exactly what went wrong.

-### Improved Code Structure

-This approach promotes a cleaner separation of concerns.
-As the example below shows, the complex logic for reserving a device and starting Appium is centralized into a one-time suite setup.
-This leaves your individual `@Test` methods leaner and more focused on their specific actions and assertions, making them easier to read and maintain.
+### Centralizing Session Management

+Running an entire test suite on a single device session introduces a new lifecycle to manage.
+A recommended pattern, shown in the example below, is to centralize the device and Appium setup logic using a suite-level setup method (like JUnit 5's `@BeforeAll`).

+This isolates the infrastructure management—reserving the device and starting Appium—from the test logic.
+As a result, the individual `@Test` methods can be written to focus purely on application interactions, operating on the assumption that an active session is already available.

 ## How It Looks in Practice
 This modern Java and JUnit 5 example shows how elegantly this concept translates to code.